Upward Bound Scholars

 Irma Fraire

-Junior ℅ 2027
+Senior ℅ 2027

 My participation in UBCI has helped me grow in many ways.
 It has helped me be more open and conversant with new members.
 It has also helped me stay informed about school resources and benefits.
 My academic interests are in Spanish Literature and Biology.
 I enjoy reading and learning more about how a living organism works.
 In the future I desire to graduate from CSUN or UCLA with a Masters in Biology.
 This will help me create a path into my orthodontist career.
 My parents are my biggest inspiration, from them I've learned that good accomplishments come from hard work and that everything is possible as long as you are prepared for the challenges you might come across.
 As of right now I am enrolled in mariachi and flag football.
 These extracurricular activities help me take a break from school and clear my mind with something fun and beneficial.
 If there were something I would like to be remembered as it would be my compassion and kindness for others, helping them if they are in need of something.

-Hardwick, Kaitlyn2
+Hardwick, K

 Kaitlyn Hardwick

-Junior ℅ 2027
+Senior ℅ 2027

 UBCI has helped me grow as it’s opened up a lot of opportunities for me.
 It’s also allowed me to relax and feel more confident in my future as UBCI is there to help me every step of the way!
 My academic interests are English (AP Lang this year!), and History (APUSH this year!).
 I have loved these subjects my whole life and I'm grateful to pursue these subjects deeper in high school, especially through the honors and AP programs!
 I hope to go to a big university such as UCLA or CLU, and study psychology and sociology.
 And I hope such a degree would bring me closer to my dream job, which is working at a form of help centers such as 911 or the suicide hotline.
 My mom and my grandfather have always big my biggest inspirations as they both built a life out of nothing.
 I hope to learn and grow from them, and eventually make them proud!
 I am involved in both Marching Band as a flute instrumentalist and Vice President, along with Mocktrial as an Expert Witness.
 Both of these programs have allowed me to grow as a person, and learn new skills.
 They’ve taught me confidence, pride, and collaboration which has allowed me to become a better and more successful person.
 They’ve both also taught me responsibility and balance.
 I want to be someone people can turn to and trust during hard times and emergencies.
 I hope people remember me as a kind, empathetic, and accomplished person.

-Hernandez, Luis1
+Hernandez, G

-Luis Hernandez
+Giselle Hernandez

 Lerma, Lesly1